The Best Citizenship-by-Investment Programs for 2025

 That is why a second citizenship is so important, but it’s just the first step.
 You can achieve deeper diversification by creating a portfolio of passports.

-A passport portfolio is a collection of several different passports that work together to expand your visa-free travel privileges, relieve your tax burdens, increase your privacy and freedom, help you gain access to investment opportunities, give you political diversification, and more.
+A passport portfolio is a collection of several different passports that work together to expand your visa-free travel privileges, relieve your tax burdens, increase your privacy and freedom, help you gain access to investment opportunities, give you political diversification and more.

 Everyone’s passport portfolio will be different and can be filled with passports obtained in various ways.
 The key is to diversify across different country characteristics.

-If you can add a Tier A citizenship to your passport portfolio through one of the other available methods – for instance, Italian or even Irish citizenship by descent – you won’t need to spend $1 million or more to add an EU passport like Malta to your portfolio.
+If you can add a Tier A citizenship to your passport portfolio through one of the other available methods – for instance, Italian or even Irish citizenship by descent – you won’t need to spend US$1 million or more to add an EU passport like Malta to your portfolio.

 It’s Time to Obtain a Second Passport